apatrushev/dewya/README.md

 # dewya
 Docker Env Wrapper (Yet Another)

 This is wrapper for docker client.
-It provides the ability to select the one of your dockers from preconfigured list placed in ~/.dewya configuration file.
+With this wrapper you can select one of your dockers from preconfigured list placed in ~/.dewya configuration file.

 Example config:
 ```